jimmykurian/Reactivities/client-app/docs/app/layout/App/functions/default.md

 > **default**(): `JSX.Element`

-The App component serves as the root component for the React application.
-It fetches activities from an API, maintains the activities state, and renders the NavBar and ActivityDashboard components.
-It also utilizes the MobX store for additional state management.

 ## Returns

 `JSX.Element`

 The rendered App component.

+## Author

+Jimmy Kurian

 ## Component

+App

+## Description

+The App component serves as the root component for the React application.
+It fetches activities from an API, maintains the activities state, and renders the NavBar and ActivityDashboard components.
+It also utilizes the MobX store for additional state management.

 ## Remarks

 The App component uses the `useEffect` hook to fetch activities from the API when the component mounts.
-The `useState` hook is used to manage the submitting state.
-The component includes the NavBar and ActivityDashboard components for displaying the navigation bar and list of activities, respectively.
+It includes the NavBar and ActivityDashboard components for displaying the navigation bar and list of activities, respectively.
-The `handleDeleteActivity` function is used to manage deleting activities.
 The component also accesses the `activityStore` from the MobX store context to manage the activities.
+If the activities are still loading, it displays a LoadingComponent.

 ## Example